Göteborg Ladies Open

 The Göteborg Ladies Open is a women's professional golf tournament on the Swedish Golf Tour, the LET Access Series and the Ladies European Tour held near Gothenburg, Sweden.

 History

 The tournament has been played intermittently since 1985, typically at Delsjö Golf Club or Albatross Golf Club.
 In 1985, 1988 and 1989 it was included on the Ladies European Tour schedule.

+In 2009 and 2010, the even was hosted by Kungsbacka native and PGA Tour winner Fredrik Jacobson.

 The 2013 edition was hosted by Karin Sjödin and Linda Wessberg, two former LPGA Tour players that grew up playing at Delsjö Golf Club.

 In 2022 the tournament returned, with venue changed to Kungsbacka Golf Club.
 The club had just hosted the men's Göteborg Open on the 2021 Nordic Golf League.

 In 2025, the LET event formerly played as the Helsingborg Open was moved to Gothenburg and hosted at Hills Golf Club.